efrecon/gh-runner-krunvm/README.md

 does not already.

 Apart from the standard UNIX binary utilities, you will need the following installed on the host.
-Installation is easiest on Fedora
+Installation is easiest on Fedora (see original [issue] for installation on older versions).

 + `curl`
 + `jq`